 I am anti-bureaucratic and believe, that as many things as possible should be handled digitally.
 Although, you could categorize me as a “green” person, this reasoning is not grounded on environmental friendliness.
 In fact, when you think about it, a sheet of paper, along with a tiny amount of ink, should, given its lifetime and power-independency, cause far less environmental pollution than the coal plant that ultimately powers my computer’s screen backlight for displaying the same data.

 Even for me, as a geek who always has a digital display device within reach, this perfection of digital data ironically decreases its utility for certain tasks.
 A digital thing I can take care of at any time.
 Or never.

-Yes, being a geek, I could ask Siri to remind me to study the list.
+Yes, being a geek, I could ask Siri to remind me to read the document.
 But it’s not the same.
 When I close the reminder, it won’t bother me again.
 I could ask siri to reming me every couple of minutes, which, even if it would work (siri tells me “I can’t remind you that frequently. my apologies”), wouldn’t be very helpful either because it’s just annoying and I can still silence her every time.

-As I work on something else while the document is still waiting to be studied, I can focus on my work.
+As I work on something else while the document is still waiting to be taken care of, I can focus on my work.
 Despite the printed document’s presence, I don’t see it in my field of view and it doesn’t periodically report its status of importance in an acoustic way either.
 It’s just there.
 I subconsciously feel that it eyes me, silently reproaching me for not dedicating my time to it.

-This is why I print.
+This is why I print things (sometimes).